jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

-Latest FastArduino release [**v1.3**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.3) has been published on 1.09.2019.
+Latest FastArduino release [**v1.4**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.4) has been published on 22.09.2019.

-In the current version, the project covers a lot of features; a few missing, less important, features will be released in future versions (see roadmap below); the API of current features is deemed stable and should not change in the future.
+In the current version, the project covers almost all features; a few missing, less important, features will be released in future versions (see roadmap below); the API of current features is deemed stable and should not change in the future.

 What the library already has:

 - General utilities (queues, linked lists, busy loop delays)
 - Fast IO support: template-based, optimized for speed and size
 - Analog Digital Conversion support (in Single Conversion mode)
+- Analog Comparator support
 - Power supply voltage measurement support
 - Flash memory data support (PROGMEM data), particularly strings (useful to limit used SRAM)
 - EEPROM support, with synchronous or asynchronous write